mhrons/mhrons.github.io/docs/pv_smooth.md

 [standard LPF](https://www.analog.com/en/design-center/glossary/low-pass-filter.html)
  excited by a
 [PV predictor](https://www.sciencedirect.com/science/article/abs/pii/S0038092X14001327)
   trained by both sky imagery and p(t) signals.
-Then we integrate these two into a single functional enetity, exploiting the system benefit of predictive filters and maximizing the training information for PV nowcasting.
+Then we integrate these two into a single functional entity, exploiting the system benefit of predictive filters and maximizing the training information for PV nowcasting.

 <figure markdown>
   ![PLPF Schema](img/Schema_PLPF.png){ width="650"}